Management and Future Development of the Equator Principles Association

-The role of the Chair is to chair the Steering Committee and provide coordination across the Steering Committee, the Working Groups and EPFIs to advance the objects of the Association.
-Standard Bank of South Africa is appointed as the current Chair of the EPA for June 2015 – present (as of July 2016).
+The role of the Chair is to chair the Steering Committee and provide coordination across the Steering Committee, the Working Groups, and EPFIs to advance the objects of the Association.
+The Standard Bank of South Africa is appointed as the current Chair of the EPA for June 2015 – present (as of July 2017).

 In order to gain input from a wide number of EPFIs and to share the management workload, Working Groups are formed to progress issues where detailed consideration and input is required.
 Some Working Groups are permanent, while others based on specific projects are temporary.

-The Steering Committee allocates responsibility amongst the individuals representing the EPFIs on the Steering Committee to chair or to co–chair each Working Group, to report to the Steering Committee on the progress of the relevant Working Group and to direct that Working Group in accordance with Steering Committee decisions.
+The Steering Committee allocates responsibility among the individuals representing the EPFIs on the Steering Committee to chair or to co–chair each Working Group, to report to the Steering Committee on the progress of the relevant Working Group, and to direct that Working Group in accordance with Steering Committee decisions.